squillace/helm-multinode/HelloIIS/README.md

 This repository contains walkthroughs that illustrate some of the issues with Kubernetes Clusters that have mixed node types and shows methods of getting around them properly.

+## Manifests and Helm charts with Windows nodes

 At the moment, most cluster provisioning tools are creating clusters that by default use exclusively Linux nodes.
 Version 1.14 of Kubernetes, however, brought Windows nodes into the project officially.
 This poses one of those lovely problems that happens occasionally: What happens with all those Linux-centric manifests and Helm charts out there in the world?

 Let's take Helm Charts as an example.
 The general issue is this: almost all the existing, community-created Helm charts and manifests do not specify a [nodeSelector](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#nodeselector) or [nodeAffinity](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#node-affinity-beta-feature) by default, because they assumed Linux was the operating system on which the container would run.
 But Kubernetes doesn't schedule by operating system, it schedules by available resources.
 That means, all things being equal, that if you have a multi-OS cluster any random Helm chart has containers that are scheduled about half the time on Windows nodes.